noel-reeds/raycaster/README.md

-# A simple raycaster implemented in DDA algorithm
+# A Simple Raycaster Implemented in DDA Algorithm

 ## 1. Installation